START OF SIM-RACING

 Picture with 2 times 18-year-old tennis player Denis Robin Wolf: on the left looking after the ball after a forehand shot, on the right in preparation and fixing the incoming ball

 My first life as a competitive athleteIn 2009, at age 6, I was discovered as an exceptional talent in tennis.
 From the age of 7, I regularly competed in national tournaments, trained with top coaches, and chased my dream of becoming a professional tennis player.
-At 15, I was accepted into the state elite squad by Dirk Hordorff, former top coach and vice president of the German Tennis Federation.
-In his words, I was “the only one left with real potential.”
-Then came C-pandemic – and my entire tennis environment started falling apart.
+At 15, I was accepted into the state elite squad by D. Hordorff, former top coach and vice president of the German Tennis Federation.
+In his words, I was “the only one left in this land with real potential.”
+Soon after came the C-pandemic and with it many changes – and my environment in tennis also began to increasingly fall apart.

 My tennis record so far is as follows: